FELLOWSHIPS

 PAEDIATRIC PLASTIC AND RECONSTRUCTIVE SURGERY FELLOWSHIP

-There is a post available in Paediatric Plastic and Reconstructive Surgery at the Queensland Children’s Hospital, Brisbane, Australia.
-The position in for 12 months starting in either February or August and is open to recently qualified Plastic and Reconstructive Surgeons.
+The Paediatric Plastic and Reconstructive Surgery unit at the Queensland Children’s Hospital, Brisbane, Australia has a fellowship post available.
+The position is for 12 months, starting in either February or August and is open to recently qualified Plastic and Reconstructive Surgeons.

 The scope of work encompasses cleft lip and palate surgery, craniofacial surgery (including craniosynostosis surgery, microtia reconstruction and facial reanimation), and hand and upper lip surgery.
 The fellow also covers general plastic surgery on call.
 It is expected that a research project will be completed during the fellowship.